shnist/rpm/README.md

 To install local dependencies simply run `npm install` in the root of the project.

-### Noduino
-To run rpmDuino you need to cd in the /noduino folder and run `node srv.web.js`

 ## Image Matcher
 ImageMatcher is a Spring Boot Java application that provides a RESTful interface to a connected camera and image matching algorithms.